 The Next TBTT Present field is set to 1 if the Next TBTT field is present; otherwise it is set to 0.

-The SSID Present field is set to 1 if the Compressed SSID field is present; otherwise it is set to 0.
-The Internetworking Present field is set to 1 if the Access Network Options field is present; otherwise it is set to 0.
+The Compressed SSID Present field is set to 1 if the Compressed SSID field is present; otherwise it is set to 0.
+The ANO Present field is set to 1 if the Access Network Options field is present; otherwise it is set to 0.

-The BSS BW field indicates the current operating bandwidth of the BSS.
+The BSS BW field indicates the minimum and the maximum operating bandwidths of the BSS as defined in Table 8-40 (Frame Control field BSS BW Setting).